(last updated 2/23/21)

 Columbia County Master Gardener Brochure(PDF, trifold, 955 KB)

 The Master Gardener program is an all-volunteer organization sanctioned by Land Grant institutions in each state and functions as an extension of the college or university.
-In Wisconsin, the program is sponsored by the University of Wisconsin-Extension.
-Master Gardeners are trained volunteers who aid University of Wisconsin-Extension staff by helping people in the community better understand horticulture and their environment.
+In Wisconsin, the program is sponsored by the University of Wisconsin Madison Division of Extension.
+Master Gardeners are trained volunteers who aid University of Wisconsin Madison Division of Extension staff by helping people in the community better understand horticulture and their environment.